tjohnston-softdev/technical-assessment-20201210/submission/4-containers.md

 ---

-### What command would you use to run that mongo container locally and have it accessible on port 27017? (not using a docker-compose file and don't worry about volumes)
+### What command would you use to run that mongo container locally and have it accessible on port 27017?

 `docker run -d  --name mongo-example  -p 27888:27017`